janlauber/bachelor-thesis/chapters/implementation.typ

 Each time the user edits and changes something in a deployment a new rollout will get created.
 This is like a *snapshot* of the CRD configuration.
 This gives the user the power to undo any changes he did to his deployment configuration like changing the port of an interface or updating the container image tag.
 He can see every rollout in the rollouts table.
 Through the frontend the user can either delete or hide a rollout snapshot.
 If he deletes a rollout then it won't pop up on the overview page anymore.
 If he hides a rollout then it will still be there but not visible on the rollouts table.

 #figure(
-  image("../figures/rollouts.png", width: 75%),
+  image("../figures/rollouts.png", width: 100%),
   caption: "One-Click Deployment System Rollouts Table" )

+#pagebreak()

-When selecting a previous rollout the user can click on "rollback" and then a diff shows up which diffs the CRD files and show you exactly what will change:
+When selecting a previous rollout the user can click on "rollback" and then a diff shows up which diffs the CRD files and show you exactly what will change.
+This is a powerful feature because the user can see what will change before he actually rolls back to a previous rollout.
+He can also refer to a previous rollout if he wants to see what was the configuration at that time.

 #figure(
-	image("../figures/rollouts-diff.png", width: 75%),
+	image("../figures/rollouts-diff.png", width: 100%),
 	caption: "One-Click Deployment System Diff"
 )